CookieKaibutsu/wingcommander-dreamm/README.md

 # Wing Commander Series DREAMMpack
-This is a Wing Commander dreammpack for the [DREAMM emulator](https://dreamm.aarongiles.com/).
+This is a Wing Commander DREAMMpack for the [DREAMM emulator](https://dreamm.aarongiles.com/).

 Please see the [beginner's guide](https://github.com/CookieKaibutsu/wingcommander-dreamm/wiki/A-Beginner's-Guide-to-adding-Wing-Commander-to-DREAMM) for details on adding the pack and installing games.